emer/emergent/README.md

 Here are the other repositories within `emer` that provide additional, optional elements for simulations:

-* [etable](https://github.com/emer/etable/v2) repository holds all of the more general-purpose "DataTable" or DataFrame (`etable.Table`) related code, which is our version of something like `pandas` or `xarray` in Python.
-This includes the `etensor` n-dimensional array, `eplot` for interactive plotting of data, and basic utility packages like `minmax` and `bitslice`, and lots of data analysis tools like similarity / distance matricies, PCA, cluster plots, etc.
+* [table](https://cogentcore.org/core/tensor/table) repository holds all of the more general-purpose "DataTable" or DataFrame (`table.Table`) related code, which is our version of something like `pandas` or `xarray` in Python.
+This includes the `tensor` n-dimensional array, `plotview` for interactive plotting of data, and basic utility packages like `minmax` and `bitslice`, and lots of data analysis tools like similarity / distance matricies, PCA, cluster plots, etc.

 * [eMPI](https://github.com/emer/empi) provides an MPI (message passing interface) distributed memory implementation -- see [MPI Wiki page](https://github.com/emer/emergent/wiki/MPI)